Luxury Kitchen Design San Francisco Bay.

 Gradually I focused more on Residential Design.

-The Kitchens were done in a 30 year period, and range shown are 30 old, to yesterday.
+These Kitchens were done in a 30 year period to yesterday.
 That might make a point.
-Others are new, from the ground up.
+Some are new, from the ground up.
 While others are remodeling of existing kitchens which had the right structure and potential.
-Ideally they should look timeless.
+Ideally they should look timeless. or last a long time anyway.

 Here are 10 or so Kitchens of different types we have designed for our residential projects.
 We also include 5 or so Wet Bars.